Emergence of space and cosmic evolution based on entropic force: Properties of expansion of the universe

-The data of the supernova analyzed by the Supernova Cosmology Project indicate that the age of universe is $t_{0}=13.4_{-1.0}^{+1.3}\times10^{9}yr$\cite{key-19}.
-The age obtained by us is greater than that of the standard model without the cosmological constant, but it is still less than the age which is obtained by the observation.
+The data of the supernova analyzed by the Supernova Cosmology Project indicate that the age of universe is $t_{0}=13.4_{-1.0}^{+1.3}\times10^{9}yr$\cite{key-26}.
+The age obtained in Eq.(17) is greater than that of the standard model without the cosmological constant, but still less than the age obtained by the observation.